Externship FAQ

 No. Some externships are taught both semesters but others are taught only in the spring or fall.
 A few externships are yearlong and start in the fall semester.

 The Law School offers opportunities for students to earn course credit for doing fieldwork under the supervision of a faculty member, either independently or in conjunction with a non-externship seminar.
-Please refer to the Supervised Experiential Project (J.D. or LL.M.) opportunities in the Curriculum Guide, as well as the Advocacy Theory and Practice course taught by M. Kurtz in the Fall term.
+Please refer to the Supervised Experiential Study (J.D. or LL.M.) opportunities in the Curriculum Guide, as well as the Advocacy Theory and Practice course taught by M. Kurtz in the Fall term.
 Students enroll in these courses as part of the regular registration cycle—please refer any questions to the Registrar.

 1. Externships offer the opportunity to learn through experience.